 I create and program experiences of art, media, and design.
 Focusing on the relationship between technology and culture, I work to promote alternative spaces for public engagement and collaborative creation.

 As a curator, artist, and producer I have worked on projects at the Museum of Modern Art, the Guggenheim, the Metropolitan Museum of Art, the Art Institute of Chicago, the Walker Art Center, the Philadelphia Museum of Art, the LUMA Foundation, the Seoul Biennale, and the Storefront for Art and Architecture, Tribeca Film Festival, SXSW, and Sonar+D, with projects features in the New York Times, Wired, The Creators Project, Hypebeast, and more.

-As co-founder of Sonic Platforms, a sound-based media collective, I work to share and implement new applications of audiovisual technologies in the design of public art.
+As co-founder of Sonic Platforms [2014-2018], a sound-based media collective, I worked to share and implement new applications of audiovisual technologies in the design of public art.

 I hold a B.S. in Philosophy and a M.S. in Critical, Curatorial and Conceptual Practices in Architecture (CCCP) from Columbia University’s Graduate School of Architecture, Planning, and Preservation.
 For full CV, please click here.